newrelic/newrelic-diagnostics-cli/docs/How-To-Build-A-Task.md

 ### Register the new task

 Now we have a task that doesn't do much, but we should at least be able to compile and run it.
-However, nr-diagnostics doesn't know that it's *supposed* to run this task yet.
+However, NR Diag doesn't know that it's *supposed* to run this task yet.
 So, we have to "register" the new task (note: this registration step is unique to this project; it's not a normal `go` thing).

 Find the "main" package file for the package/folder your task is in.
 In our case, this is going to be the file `./tasks/java/jvm/jvm.go`